ryan-mcclue/unsw/comp3331/wk8/lab/lab.md

 Yes

 *Explain which observations lead you to this conclusion.*

 After all TCP flows are initiated, we see that the throughput of each is roughly the same (approximately 20 packets/sec) as time progesses.

 2. *What happens to the throughput of the pre-existing TCP flows when a new flow is created?*

+They decrease

 *Explain the mechanisms of TCP which contribute to this behaviour.*

+TCP flow control ensures that ...

 *Argue about whether you consider this behaviour to be fair or unfair.*

-throughput decrease as have to share
+It's fair working under the directive that all connections are equal.

 ## 3. TCP competing with UDP
 1.
 *How do you expect the TCP flow and the UDP flow to behave if the capacity of the link is 5 Mbps?*

-UDP flow will be much higher than TCP flow
+UDP flow throughput will be much higher than TCP flow

 2.
 *Why does one flow achieve higher throughput than the other?*

 ![](q6.png)

+UDP will send as fast as the link capacity can support.
+TCP employs congestion control.
+Window size changes based on AIMD will result in average TCP throughput to be much less than link capacity

 *Try to explain what mechanisms force the two flows to stabilise to the observed throughput* UDP stabilises due to link capacity bandwidth (will try and send as fast as the link provides) TCP stabilises due to congestion control

-3.2
-UDP can send as fast as it can (no congestion control). also no changing window size

-3.2
-UDP much faster as no connection
-UDP could get file loss
-If everyone starting use UDP, congestion increase, networks go down
+3.
+*List the advantages and the disadvantages of using UDP instead of TCP for a file transfer, when our connection has to compete with other flows for the same link.*

+**Advantages**: Much higher throughput **Disadvantages**: Packet loss/reordering possible

+*What would happen if everybody started using UDP instead of TCP for that same reason?*
+Congestion would increase at user's links and router's links.
+This would increase time and networks go down